phoenixframework/phoenix_live_view/guides/server/assigns-eex.md

 Comprehensions in templates are optimized so the static parts of a comprehension are only sent once, regardless of the number of items.
-However, keep in mind LiveView does not track changes within the collection given to the comprehension.
-In other words, if one entry in `@posts` changes, all posts are sent again.
+Furthermore, LiveView tracks changes within the collection given to the comprehension.
+In the ideal case, if only a single entry in `@posts` changes, only this entry is sent again.
+By default, the index is used to track changes.
+This means that if an entry is appended, most items will be considered changed and sent again.
+To optimize this, you can also pass a `:key` on tags in HEEx:

-There are two common solutions to this problem.

-The first one is to also provide a `:key` expression:

 ```heex
 <section :for={post <- @posts} :key={post.id}>